tracerip/archive.trace.rip/README.md

 ## ❌ Database Removal Requests

-If you would like your database to be removed from the Historical Data Breaches Archive, please contact me on Discord at @trace.rip.
+If you would like your database to be removed from the Historical Data Breaches Archive, please contact me on Discord at `@trace.rip`.
 I will process your request promptly.

 ## 🔗 External Resources